 ‘Our technical milieu is a collective product, a long-term external memory to which each generation contributes.
 We cannot act or think without it, and the design and development of our technology is therefore a form of politics that shapes our life-world, our planet and ourselves.
 During this project, media archaeology became an approach to investigating this collective construction.
 Conversely, it led to an understanding of films, installations, talks, and writings as small gestures that may contribute to shaping it.’
 (J.R.)

-In this particular case the machine was an analogue computer in my studio.
-Working with it led to me to questions about chaotic systems and the agency of computing machines in the discovery of chaos by Edward Lorenz and by Yoshisuke Ueda in the early 1960s.
+In this particular case the ‘old machine’ was an analogue computer in my studio.
+Working with it led to me to questions about chaotic systems and the contribution of computing machines to the discovery of chaos by Edward Lorenz and by Yoshisuke Ueda in the early 1960s.
 How can machines that are made to be predictable, and that function perfectly fine, still lead to surprising discoveries ?
-Questions around their agency lead to the discussing the circumstances in which electronic analogue computers were developed.
+Questions around their agency led to the discussing the circumstances in which electronic analogue computers were developed.
 How did the military environment in which these machines were developed influence their design and functioning ?

-The themes of the Cold War context of the development of computing and the agency of computing machine come together in the book The Closed World by Paul Edwards.
-I encountered this book at the moment where my own reflections on the agency of machines and mathematics came together with a growing – and entirely unanticipated – awareness of the military origins of the old devices that I had been filling my studio with; the labels indicating their former owners started to become a map of a small part of the military-industrial complex.
+Reflections on the agency of machines and mathematics and on the Cold War origins of our computing devices came together with a growing – and entirely unanticipated – awareness of the military histories of the old devices that I had been filling my studio with; the labels indicating their former owners started to become a map of a small part of the military-industrial complex.

-These questions lead to a view of both technology and mathematics as collective constructions.
-When I started to use the phrase ‘dialogues with machines’, I used it to refer to the back-and-forth between building prototypes and observing what they are capable of.
+These questions slowly gave rise to a view of both technology as well as mathematics as collective constructions.
+When I started to use the phrase ‘dialogues with machines’, I used it to refer to the back-and-forth between building prototypes and observing what these prototypes can do.
 But during my research project this gradually came to include a dialogue with the larger collective construction that our devices are part of.
-All physical machines have a potential that is not yet realised, partly because our perspective on them is determined by the place they currently occupy in this construction.
+This construction is not static; all physical machines have a potential that is not yet realised, partly because our perspective on them is determined and therefore limited by the place they currently occupy in this construction.
 But new interpretations can be discovered, that place can be changed and new uses can be found.
 It is this freedom that makes interactions with machines and mathematics more than a monologue of the ancients and an actual dialogue with the networks that surround us.

 The book’s 176 pages were designed by the ever brilliant Isabelle Vigier, after final editing was done by Bureau Doove.
 It was published by Studio Joost Rekveld in Brussels and KASK&Conservatorium in Ghent and it is distributed by Idea Books in Amsterdam.
 The ISBN is 978-94-91564-18-5.
-The research project Dialogues with Machines as well as this publication were funded by the HOGENT Arts Research Fund.
+The research project Dialogues with Machines including this publication was funded by the HOGENT Arts Research Fund.

 At the moment the book can be ordered online at Idea Books, or you may prefer ordering it at the friendly webshop of Underbelly Soundartmedia (who also still have my 11 Films).
 Both of them ship worldwide.
 If you are a shop and interested in offering it, please contact Idea Books.
 Please contact me if you are interested in reviewing it or organizing an event around it.